smartphone menu

 The tour starts from Kyoto Station with taking JR (Japan Railway) eastward.
 About an hour later, we will be at Kibukawa, where we change our train to Shigaraki Kogen Railway.
 As you guess from the word "Kogen (literally highland)", you can enjoy good views of countryside landscape throughout the half hour leisurely trip to Shigaraki.

-Afterwards, we take a taxi to the next and last destination, Asamiya, a village in a valley known as a production centre of one of the best tea leaves in Japan.
-Here we visit a local tea shop, where we will enjoy a short walk through tea farms, and a unique experience of tasting different types of tea (and other drink)!
-The tea master will introduce you how to make a good tea, and moreover, how deeply tea drinking habit are embedded in Japanese culture.
+Afterwards, we take a taxi to the next and destination, Asamiya, a village in a valley known as a production centre of one of the best tea leaves in Japan.
+First we go deep into the mountain to the hilltop with the magnificent view of the tea plantations.
+Here we meet up the lovely lady from local tea farmer family.
+She will give you an explanation what makes Asamiya tea so fine.
+Then we go down the hill and visit her beautiful Japanese-style home.
+Here we have unique "tea experiences" with her instruction, such as roasting tea leaves, and tasting different types of tea.
+The lady also will introduce you how to make a good tea, and moreover, how deeply tea drinking habit are embedded in Japanese culture.

 As the shadows lengthen, we leave Asamiya by bus.
 A 40 minute bus trip through deep mountains adds more colours to the end of your experience.
 After short train rides, our tour concludes at JR Kyoto Station.